 There are four formal culminating experiences excluding programs where a specifically designated course serves this function.
 Each of these is listed below.
-For specific information on which one will be required for your program of study, you should consult with your program director.
+For specific information on which one will be required for the student's program of study. students should consult with their graduate program director.